ukoethe/simple-STORM/README.md

 		  chromatic aberrations.
 Tetraspeck-Beads are detected
 		  automatically so that the images can be registrated easily.

+A manual is in doc/doc.pdf.

-See INSTALL for instructions on how to build and install storm or storm-gui
+See INSTALL for instructions on how to build and install storm or storm-gui from scratch.

 Download binaries for Windows 64-bit from http://hci.iwr.uni-heidelberg.de/Software/simpleSTORM-win64.zip